texane/wiloc/README.md

 - -http_lport: HTTP server local port (default: 80)
 - -geoloc_key: Google geolocation API key

+You can now connect on the server using a web browser.

 ### Compile and upload the device firmware
 First, you have to install the esp-open-sdk from https://github.com/pfalcon/esp-open-sdk.